FancySnacks/Color_Palette/README.md

 ## TO-DO List
 [ ] Show color shades when of a selected color
-[ ] Copy color from any website, app or image via eyedropper tool
 [ ] REDO / UNDO options

 # License